-The centers are designed to provide opportunities for collaborative research and scholarship programs that are competitive for interdisciplinary, multi-investigator, and multi-institutional awards.
-The centers are also designed to expand undergraduate research at UNE and to explore opportunities for future Ph.D. programs.
+The University of New England has established several centers and institutes in support of research and scholarship.
+These university-wide centers are designed to promote interdisciplinary research and provide opportunities for collaborative research and scholarship programs that are competitive for interdisciplinary, multi-investigator, and multi-institutional awards.
+The centers also expand student research opportunities, bringing together students, faculty, and partner institutions in pursuit of cooperative goals.

-The mission of the CEN is to foster creativity and collaboration among people who have a passion for understanding the complexities of the nervous system and applying this knowledge to improve human health, productivity, and quality of life.
+The mission of the Center for Excellence in the Neurosciences is to foster creativity and collaboration among people who have a passion for understanding the complexities of the nervous system and applying this knowledge to improve human health, productivity, and quality of life.